warlock-labs/noether/README.md

 }
 ```

-This example shows how to construct a well factored finite field using Noether,
+This example shows how to construct a well factored finite field using Nœther,
 leveraging Rust's native operators and traits.

 ## Core Concepts